Inc. decided to rank the top 10 social media embarrassments of the year.

 Your social life is no less immune to awkward moments because it's happening online.
 Companies—and their employees—discovered that the hard way in 2009.
 Big and small enterprises alike demonstrated why it's important to invest in a bit of social media training or at least use some common sense.
 Here, we rank the most embarrassing blunders of the year.
 Small businesses take heed.

-Twitter was overrun with the topic#amazonfail when users thought the e-commerce site changed its policies to get lesbian, gay, and transgender books ranked lower on the site.
+No. 2 Twitter was overrun with the topic#amazonfail when users thought the e-commerce site changed its policies to get lesbian, gay, and transgender books ranked lower on the site.
 Amazon later explained that it was a glitch and rectified the mistake, but not soon enough to dissipate suspicions among consumers who liked the feeling of flexing their collective voice on Twitter.

 No.3 Mark Pincus, CEO of Zynga, the company behind popular Facebook games like FarmVille and Mafia Wars, thought he was in the company of like-minded entrepreneurs at a start-up mixer in Berkeley when he said, "I did every horrible thing in the book just to get revenues."
 TechCrunch cut the 30-minute speech down to the part where Pincus admitted that scamming was an early part of Zynga's business model and posted it online.
 Still, more than 1,100 Facebook shares, 500 tweets, and 255 comments on the video didn't stop Pincus from nabbing CEO of the year at the Crunchies this January.